heartshare/docker-terraprox/README.md

 ```

 ### Use the VM
-You can run for example run an ansible container.
+You can for example run an ansible container.
 ```bash
 kubectl -n dnstest apply -f run_ansible.yml kubectl -n dnstest wait --for=condition=complete --timeout=24h job/ansible